My Hair Was Thinning At An Alarming Rate: Here's What I Did That Worked

-As I sat in the chair of a family friend who'd been cutting my hair since I was 8, she ran her fingers along my scalp and dropped a sympathetic bomb: “Your hair does seem a lot thinner, sweetie.”
+As I sat in the chair of a family friend who'd been cutting my hair since I was eight, she ran her fingers along my scalp and dropped a sympathetic bomb: “Your hair does seem a lot thinner, sweetie.”

 I held my breath.
 A flood of familiar emotions welled up in my stomach.

-On the other hand, it could have been much, much worse.
+I realize that my hair loss situation could have been much, much worse.
 In fact, it is a lot worse for some people.
 If I could do it all over, I'd hope I could have dealt with the situation more mindfully.
 Hell, maybe I should have even shaved my entire head in an effort to practice impermanence.